What is the Law Regarding Employment in Wellington?

 "At-Will" vs. Contract Employment Terms

-Employment is typically considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
-"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Wellington employee and employer.
+Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
+In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Wellington

 Anti-Discrimination laws in Wellington

-Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Wellington.
-Residents of Wellington are regulated by laws which make it illegal to discriminate against members of specific categories.
+The laws applicable for citizens of Wellington typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+Residents of Wellington are regulated by laws which make it illegal to discriminate against members of particular categories.
 These categories include race, age, gender, national origin, disability, and religion.

 A claim regarding discrimination can be heard at an administrative agency like EEOC.
 Many lawyers specialize in the field of employment discrimination.